-Students completing the Associates Degree with an emphasis in substance use disorder or either Certificate are required to complete two internships while enrolled in the corresponding internship classes: HSV 230 and HSV 240.
-Courses include individual schedules of field experience at a designated local agency, and required seminar hours in which students meet with the course instructor.
+Students completing the Associates Degree or Certificate program are required to complete two internships while enrolled in the corresponding internship classes: HSV 230 and HSV 240.
+Each course requires the performance of 250 hours of individual field experience at a designated local agency, and required seminar hours in which students meet with the course instructor.
 Internship classes may not be taken concurrently.

-- HSV230 Addictions Counseling Seminar and Field Experience I is designed to provide training and familiarity in a local substance use disorder treatment setting licensed in the State of Illinois.
-This course combines a supervised field experience with an on-campus seminar.
-Students spend 250 hours experiencing on-the-job training at an approved treatment facility.
-Classroom emphasis is on the provision of clinical supervision relevant to the practice setting, defining the role of the counselor in the context of the internship site; applying ethical standards to the delivery of services at the internship site, and identifying personal learning needs in order to enter the profession. - Prereq: Completion of minimum of 21 credit hours of Human Services (HSV) courses, including HSV220 or HSV225, and the completion of the Internship Application. - HSV240 Addictions Counseling Seminar and Field Experience II continues the addictions counseling seminar and field experience.
+- HSV230 Addictions Counseling Seminar and Field Experience I is designed to provide training and familiarity in a SUD treatment and intervention setting, combines a supervised field experience with an on-campus seminar.
+Students spend 250 hours experiencing on-the-job training at a licensed SUD agency.
+Classroom emphasis is on the provision of clinical supervision relevant to the practice setting, defining the role of the counselor in the context of the internship site; applying ethical standards to the delivery of services at the internship site, and identifying personal learning needs in order to enter the profession. - Prereq: Completion of minimum of 21 credit hours of Human Services (HSV) courses, including HSV220 or HSV225, and the completion of the Internship Application. - HSV240 Addictions Counseling Seminar and Field Experience II continues the SUD counseling seminar and field experience.
 Students spend an additional 250 hours developing skills in on-the-job training, and they attend a weekly seminar for group supervision.
-Classroom emphasis is on the provision of clinical supervision relative to the practice setting, developing individualized patient treatment plans, providing group and individual counseling services that correspond with the patient treatment plan, and adhering to state licensing standard in the performance of their duties as an intern. - Prereq: C or better in HSV230.
+Classroom emphasis is on the provision of clinical services relative to the practice setting, developing individualized patient treatment plans, providing group and individual counseling services that correspond with the patient treatment plan, and adhering to state licensing standard in the performance of their duties as an intern. - Prereg: C or better in HSV230.

-Program accreditation standards require that internships must be completed at an Illinois Division of Substance Use Prevention and Recovery (SUPR) licensed facility under the direct supervision of a Certified Alcohol and Other Drug counselor (CADC) or equivalent.
+The Illinois Certification Board requires that internships must be completed at an Illinois Division of Substance Use Prevention and Recovery (SUPR) licensed facility under the direct supervision of a Certified Alcohol and Drug Abuse counselor (CADC) or equivalent.